 7. About Weet

 Great remote collaboration software should be all-around.
-Connecting remote teams, engaging them, and managing their progress isn’t a one-man show.
+Connecting remote teams, engaging them, collaborating effectively and managing their progress isn’t a one-man show.
 You’ll need not only teams committed to the cause but also a smart, collaborative tool that will get the job done.

 Some of the features offered on the platform include but not limited to: